A House of Prayer – Isaiah 56

 Reflection

-How can I help those of slender resources to get around obstructions in their faith journey?
-Where does the Lord want me to step in to help?
+How can I help those of slender resources to get around obstructions on their faith journey?